Booker T (wrestler): SmackDown General Manager and Hall of Fame (2012–2013)

-On July 27, 2012, Booker T was appointed the new General Manager of SmackDown.
-Booker would quickly add Eve Torres and Theodore Long to his staff, as his assistant and senior adviser respectively.
+On August 3, 2012, Vince McMahon appointed Booker T as the new general manager of SmackDown during Friday Night Smackdown's show.
+Booker T would quickly add Eve Torres and Theodore Long to his staff, as his assistant and senior adviser respectively.

-Booker was inducted into the WWE Hall of Fame by his brother, Stevie Ray, the night before WrestleMania 29.
-On the April 19 SmackDown, Booker became angry with Long for making matches without his consent.
-Big Show arrived and thanked Long for doing a better job than Booker, further infuriating him.
+Booker T was inducted into the WWE Hall of Fame by his brother, Stevie Ray, the night before WrestleMania 29.
+On the April 19 SmackDown, Booker T became angry with Long for making matches without his consent.
+Big Show arrived and thanked Long for doing a better job than Booker T, further infuriating him.
 On the April 22 Raw, upset with Long for making a World Heavyweight Championship match at Extreme Rules, made it a Triple Threat match.
-Booker took time off for a torn distal triceps, and had surgery for it on June 12.
+Booker T took time off for a torn distal triceps, and had surgery for it on June 12.
 On the July 19 SmackDown, he returned to continue as SmackDown General Manager, but soon lost the job to Vickie Guerrero, on Vince McMahon's orders.